-Multistakeholder Dialogue in Senegal
+Multistakeholder dialogue in Senegal

 As part of the BIODEV2030 project and in collaboration with IUCN Senegal, LEAF led a consortium of national and international consultants to facilitate a multi-stakeholder dialogue to catalyse voluntary commitments from economic actors for biodiversity in the Niayes landscape in Thiès territory.
 The approach combined five sessions of strategy games led at the landscape level with three national and sub-national workshops involving Senegalese authorities and decision-makers.